-- > All construction vehicles and plant will be maintained in good operational order while onsite, thereby minimising any emissions that arise. - > Turbines and construction materials will be transported to the site on specified routes only, unless otherwise agreed with the Planning Authority. - > When stationary, delivery and on-site vehicles will be required to turn off engines. - > Users of the site will be required to ensure that all plant and vehicles are suitably maintained to ensure that emissions of engine generated pollutants is kept to a minimum. - The majority of aggregate materials for the construction of the Proposed Development will be obtained from borrow pits on the site of the Proposed Development.
-This will significantly reduce the number of delivery vehicles accessing the site, thereby reducing the amount of emissions associated with vehicle movements. - The MRF facility will be local to the Proposed Development site to reduce the amount of emissions associated with vehicle movements The nearest licensed waste facility to the site is Clean (Ireland) Refuse & Recycling Co.
-Ltd which is located approximately 15 km to the southwest of the Proposed Development.
+- > All construction vehicles and plant will be maintained in good operational order while onsite, thereby minimising any emissions that arise. - > Turbines and construction materials will be transported to the site on specified routes only unless otherwise agreed with the Planning Authority. - > The aggregate materials for the construction of the Proposed Development will be obtained primarily from the proposed borrow pit located approximately 0.7 kilometres southeast of the nearest proposed turbine location (T14).
+This will significantly reduce the number of delivery vehicles accessing the site from longer distances, thereby reducing the amount of emissions associated with vehicle movements.
+The importing of aggregates to the site from other locations will be kept as minimal as possible. - The MRF facility will be local to the Proposed Development site to reduce the amount of emissions associated with vehicle movements.
+The nearest licensed waste facility to the site is Mulleady's Ltd. Civic Amenity/Bring Centre which is located approximately 22 km south of the Proposed Development.